 It makes a difference whether one is talking about perceived support vs. actual support.
 Perceived social support is associated with better mental health outcomes, but there’s not the same association with actual received support.
-Relational regulation theory suggests that this may because interacting with others through everyday conversations that suit an individual’s personal taste help to promote emotional regulation, thus improving coping abilities.
+Relational regulation theory suggests that this may be because interacting with others through everyday conversations that suit an individual’s personal taste help to promote emotional regulation, thus improving coping abilities.

 There are multiple factors that can contribute to social isolation, including both environmental factors and personal factors like personality traits.
 Mental illness can also have a major impact.

 Potential consequences of social isolation, regardless of age, include: